DKorchuganov/classicaplus-hugo/README.md

 ## Initial setup

 The best way to edit/create the site content on a local PC is to use [VS Code](https://code.visualstudio.com), an open-source code editor from Microsoft.
-It has validation capabilities for YAML data files using JSON schema, and the project contains relevant schema files and the .vscode folder with corresponding project settings.
+It has validation capabilities for YAML data files using JSON schema, and the project contains relevant schema files as well as the .vscode folder with corresponding project settings.

 List of optional VS Code extensions for a comfortable work: